 11. Nuts and seeds

-Nuts and seeds, particularly hemp, flax, and chia, are rich in fiber and antioxidants that help promote optimal digestion and move food through the body faster, which therefore aids in toxin removal.
-Nuts are great, too; particularly walnuts, which have high amounts of plant-based omega-3 fats.
-These fats can help reduce inflammation and may boost learning, memory, and overall brain function.
+Nuts and seeds, particularly hemp, flax, and chia, are rich in fiber and antioxidants that promote optimal digestion and move food through the body faster, which therefore aids in toxin removal.
+Nuts are great, too, particularly walnuts, which have high amounts of plant-based omega-3 fats.
+These fats help reduce inflammation and can boost learning, memory, and overall brain function.

 12. Bone broth (and other glutathione-boosting foods)

-Glutathione is an antioxidant concentrated in the liver that helps bind toxins and escort them out of the body via urine or bile.
-Glutathione may also boost the absorption of various nutrients in the foods you eat.
-"Lower glutathione levels, [however] ramp up oxidative stress, free radicals, infections, and cancer," Hyman told mbg.
+Glutathione is an antioxidant concentrated in the liver that helps bind toxins and escorts them out of the body via urine or bile.
+Glutathione also enhances the absorption of various nutrients in the foods you eat.
+"Lower glutathione levels, [however] ramp up oxidative stress, free radicals, and infections," Hyman told mbg.
 "Low levels also overload and damage your liver, making it unable to detoxify."

-Glutathione can be obtained directly from a few foods, including raw spinach, avocado, and asparagus; and it can also be produced by your body from the amino acids glutamine, glycine, and cysteine.
+Glutathione can be obtained directly from a few foods, including avocado and asparagus, and it can also be produced by your body from the amino acids glutamine, glycine, and cysteine.
 Foods containing the building blocks of glutathione include bone broth and sulfur-containing foods such as cruciferous veggies and garlic.
 Getting enough vitamin C, vitamin D, and minerals like zinc and selenium are also important for glutathione production.

 Step 4: Don't forget to move your body and get plenty of sleep.

-If you don't exercise already, start with something like walking and build up to 30 minutes of aerobic activity per day.
-Strength training can also be helpful.
-In addition to exercise, sweating can be done with far infrared saunas, steam, or Epsom salt baths.
+If you don't exercise already, then start with something like walking and build up to 30 minutes of aerobic activity per day.
+Strength training is also helpful.
+In addition to exercise, sweating can be done with infrared saunas, steam, or Epsom salt baths.

-Additionally, try aiming for at least 7-8 hours of sleep every night.
-"During restorative sleep, the brain is able to repair cellular damage from toxins and other exposures," Ilene Ruhoy, M.D., P.h.D., integrative neurologist, told mbg.
+Additionally, aim for at least seven to eight hours of sleep every night.
+"During restorative sleep, the brain is able to repair cellular damage from toxins and other exposures," Ilene Ruhoy, M.D., Ph.D., integrative neurologist, told mbg.
 "Make sure you're giving your brain a chance to slow down and repair itself every night by getting enough sleep."